edertone/TurboCommons/docs/development.md

 This removes generated `dist`, `target`, `build`, `bin`, and `.nx` directories.
 It does not remove the Node.js dependency volumes, PHP `vendor`, npm cache, Composer cache, or Gradle cache.

+## Local environment workflow

+The same root scripts also work outside the Dev Container when the required toolchain is installed locally: Node.js `22.23.2`, npm `10.9.8`, PHP `8.2`, Composer `2.8.10`, Java 17 with Gradle, Bash, and ShellCheck.
+From the repository root, run `npm install` and `npm --prefix packages/turbocommons-ts install`, then `composer install` in `packages/turbocommons-php`.
+After that, use the same `npm run build`, `npm test`, `npm run lint`, and release commands.

+The local workflow does not use Docker or Docker Compose. `npm run setup` is available as a convenience for refreshing local dependencies, but it expects the native tools to be on `PATH`.

 ## Root distribution artifacts